eventide-project/docs/core-concepts/streams/stream-names.md

 `account:command+position`

-Account command consumer position stream name.
+Account command position category stream name.
 A [consumer](/glossary.md#consumer) that is reading commands from the `account:command` stream will periodically write the position number of the last command processed to the position stream so that all commands from all time do not have to be re-processed when the consumer is restarted.

 `account:snapshot-123`